skrey/yellow-extensions/source/traffic/README.md

 `TrafficDays` = number of days
 `TrafficLinesMax` = number of lines to show per category
 `TrafficLogDirectory` = directory with log files
-`TrafficLogFile` = file name as regular expression
+`TrafficAccessFile` = file name as regular expression
 `TrafficSpamFilter` = spam filter as regular expression, `none` to disable

 ## Installation